Industrial Noise & Vibration Centre

 ...and the noise impact consequences

-Heat pump noise reduction often fails as it must be based on evaluating the "character" of the noise (the typical heat pump hum) and not just the overall broadband dB(A) noise level.
+Heat pump tonal noise reduction often fails as it must be based on evaluating the "character" of the noise (the typical heat pump hum) and not just the overall broadband dB(A) noise level.
 A simple diagnostic procedure must be followed to determine the optimum noise control techniques.

 What are the heat pump noise features?